Feeding Pet Rats

 Avoid These Foods if possible:

-Raw peanuts, green potatoes skins, liquorice, orange juice, mango, raw artichokes, raw dried beans, raw red cabbage, raw brussel sprouts, raw sweet potatoes, avocado, lollies/candy and seaweed
+Raw peanuts, green potatoes skins, licorice, orange juice, mango, raw artichokes, raw dried beans, raw red cabbage, raw brussel sprouts, raw sweet potatoes, avocado, lollies/candy, and seaweed.

 Danger Foods for Pet Rats: